Related to "query"

 Use the InfluxDB 1.x

-/query compatibility endpoint to query data in InfluxDB Cloud with InfluxQL.
+/query compatibility endpoint to query data in InfluxDB Cloud and InfluxDB OSS 2.4 with InfluxQL.

 There are multiple ways to query data from InfluxDB including the InfluxDB UI, CLI, and API.